 And, of course, they sound fantastic.
 The Fender Stratocaster has shaped the rock world for decades.

-So which to choose: the Fender American Standard, or the Mexican-made Standard?
-Or should you split the difference and go with the American Special Stratocaster?
+So which to choose: the Fender American Professional, or the Mexican-made Player Series?
+Or should you split the difference and go with the American Performer Stratocaster?

-Of course you’ll have to make that decision yourself, but hopefully you found this article helpful in your quest.
+Of course, you’ll have to make that decision yourself.
+Remember, this article is all based on my experience and opinion.
+You have your own experience to draw from but, hopefully, you found this article helpful in your quest.

 MIM or MIA?